ronreiter/interactive-tutorials/tutorials/learn-cpp.org/en/Variables and Types.md

 C++ provides a rich set of built-in as well as user defined data types.
 Following table lists down seven basic C++ data types:

-C++ has several types of variables, but there are a few basic types:
 #### Built-in
 * Boolean - `boolean` - either `true` or `false`
 * Integers - whole numbers which can be both positive and negative.
 Defined using `char`, `int`.